sensu/sensu-docs/content/sensu-go/6.3/web-ui/view-manage-resources.md

 ## Manage silences

+Create silences by check or subscription name and clear silences in the web UI Silences page.
 The Silences page lists all active silences for the namespace.
-The top row of the silences list includes options for filtering and sorting silences on the page.
+The top row of the silences list includes options for filtering and sorting silences on the page:

+{{< figure src="/images/silences-filter-sort.png" alt="Filter and sort silences" link="/images/silences-filter-sort.png" target="_blank" >}}

-Use the Silences page to create and clear silences for individual events, by check or subscription name, or by entity.
+Click `+ NEW` to open a modal window and create silences for individual events, by check or subscription name, or by entity:

+{{< figure src="/images/silences-modal.gif" alt="Create a new silence in the modal window" link="/images/silences-modal.gif" target="_blank" >}}

-You can also silence checks and entities from their respective pages in the web UI.
+You can also silence individual checks and entities from their detail pages in the web UI.
-To silence more than one check or entity at a time, click to select the checkbox next to the check or entity name.

 After you create a silence, it will be listed in the web UI Silences page until you clear the silence or the silence expires.